tangly-team/tangly-os/src/site/website/content/ideas/learnings/lectures/_index.md

 ## Software Architecture and Techniques Lectures

 [Software Architecture](https://en.wikipedia.org/wiki/Software_architecture) and Techniques *SWAT* discuss approaches, methods and tools taught in the context of agile development approaches.
-It reflects current trends where more than 80 % of all new software development is performed using
+It reflects current trends where more than 80 % of new software development is performed using
 [agile software development](https://en.wikipedia.org/wiki/Agile_software_development) approaches.

 The depth of the concepts shall be modulated to the knowledge of the participants.
 Primary goals are to establish comprehension on agile architecture and master